The latest feature we’re bringing to GameRefinery is a little bit different this time.

 As a nice bonus, we’re expanding the video archive for service feature introductions and onboardings to the Data Glossary as well!

-In this blog post, we’ll briefly go through the different sections of the Data Glossary, which available for all GameRefinery users!
+In this blog post, we’ll briefly go through the different sections of the Data Glossary, which are available for all GameRefinery users!

 We currently track 260 individual features in the service, and are continually adding more.
 We have frequently received feedback on having all these features listed on a single page to help find the proper feature you’re looking for.
 Now, you can instantly access all the 260 features and their definitions on the Data Glossary’s starting page.
 And you can filter out the most important ones using our feature sets & tags.